-Moving across Europe to a big but unloved house in Kensington, with two households worth of furniture and two families to merge and the name of an architect that decides to retire two weeks after the first meeting.
+Moving across Europe to a big but unloved house in Kensington, with two households worth of furniture, two families to merge and an architect that decides to retire two weeks after the first meeting.
 It can all be too much.

 The works took eighteen months, during which we restored most original features - traditional timber windows and doors, plaster mouldings and two stone fireplaces.
 The basement was extended towards the garden and the house went through a complete modernisation - underfloor heating, sound insulation and a new audio-video-data system.